tkuo-us/week-8/README.md

 # Week 8

-This week is meant to give you a very basic introduction to ...
-In particular, we will focus on the following:
+This week's lab is meant to introduce you to Natural Language Processing (NLP), and provide a very brief survey of some methods used in the field.
+In particular, we'll cover the following:

+- Preprocessing
+- Vectorization
-- XXX
+- Topic Modeling
-- XXX
+- Visualization

+*Note: in this course, will not cover the aspects of NLP which use artificial neural networks.*

 ## Setup